-The DRV8821 provides a dual microstepping-capable stepper motor controller/driver solution for printers, scanners, and other office automation equipment applications.
+The DRV8823 provides an integrated motor driver solution for printers and other office automation equipment applications.

-Two independent stepper motor driver circuits include four H-bridge drivers and microstepping-capable indexer logic.
-Each of the motor driver blocks employ N-channel power MOSFETs configured as an Hbridge to drive the motor windings.
+The motor driver circuit includes four H-bridge drivers.
+Each of the motor driver blocks employ N-channel power MOSFETs configured as an H-bridge to drive the motor windings.